When did Slater and Gordon issue proceedings?

 If you purchased a2 Milk shares between 19 August 2020 and 9 May 2021 inclusive.

 How do I register my interest?

-To keep updated as the investigation progresses, register your interest through the form below.
+If you purchased a2 Milk Shares at any point between 19 August 2020 and 9 May 2021 on the ASX or NZX and wish to keep updated as the case progresses, register your interest through the form below.
 It does not and will not cost you anything.

-Class action lawyers Slater and Gordon (SGH) are investigating a claim against The a2 Milk Company Limited (a2) on behalf of persons that acquired a2 securities between 19 August 2020 and 7 May 2021 inclusive (Claim Period).
+Class action lawyers Slater and Gordon (SGH) have issued a claim against The a2 Milk Company Limited (a2) on behalf of persons that acquired a2 securities between 19 August 2020 and 9 May 2021 inclusive (Claim Period).

-SGH considers that eligible shareholders may have claims against a2 in relation to losses incurred following the Company’s announcements to the ASX on:
+SGH considers that eligible shareholders have claims against a2 in relation to losses incurred following the Company’s announcements to the ASX and NZX on:

 - 28 September 2020, when a2 announced that it expected FY21 group revenue of $1.80bn to $1.90bn and a group Earning Before Interest Tax Depreciation and Amortisation (EBITDA) margin of 31%;

 - 18 December 2020, when a2 announced that it expected FY21 group revenue of $1.40bn to $1.55bn and a group EBITDA margin of 26% to 29%;